davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

     I live in Gig Harbor with my wife and two kids.
     ```

-11. Finally, it sure would be nice to have a method that would print out your name, birthday, and bio **all at once**.
+11. Finally, it sure would be nice to have a method that would print out your initials, your name, birthday, and bio **all at once**.
 Write a method called `printMyInfo`.
-Here's the key: You wouldn't want to have to rewrite all those print statements from before!
+Here's the key: You wouldn't want to have to _rewrite_ all those print statements from before!
 (Code duplication should be avoided always!)

     - Instead, We want to simply call (re-use) the other three methods you've just written.
 To call an existing method, you just have to write `methodName();`, e.g., `printMyName();` would cause Java to find and run the `printMyName` method.